-You can tell a lot about an organization by the one-off, one-time ads they create.
+You can tell a lot about an organization by the single-use ads they create.

 These are used for many purposes – professional announcements for new hires or offices.
 Or when they want to share some self-congratulatory news or award the media won’t write about.

 The July issue of Chief Executive magazine shows a range of ads from companies who want to publicly congratulate Honeywell’s CEO David Cote for his selection as the publication’s CEO of the Year.
 (If you’re a personal friend, you call or send a note.
 If you want to show everyone that your company knows the honored person, then you take out a full-page ad…).